input-output-hk/ouroboros-phalanx-protocol/CIP/Readme.md

 #### 3.5 Game-Theoretic Enforcement: No Timely Iteration, No Block Reward

-We will reuse the existing game-theoretic framework for block production in Praos and require each stake pool operator (SPO), upon producing a block, to provide a proof of work performed—specifically, a proof that they have computed the *x*‑th iteration of $\Phi$.
+We will reuse the existing game-theoretic framework for block production in Praos and require each stake pool operator (SPO), upon producing a block, to provide a proof of computation performed—specifically, a proof that they have computed the *x*‑th iteration of $\Phi$.

 In this approach, the epoch-size equivalent period is divided into $i$ intervals.
 Within each interval, the first block produced must include a proof of work performed in order to be considered valid.
 Subsequent blocks produced within the same interval are exempt from this requirement.
 This Computation phase is followed by an ∃CQ (Existential Chain Quality) phase.
 This final phase ensures, within our theoretical model, that the computation of $\phi^\text{evolving}_e$ is guaranteed to complete.
 In practice, to ensure liveness in edge cases, the protocol reverts to standard Praos behavior, using $\text{pre-}\eta_e$ as $\eta_e$.